Agrista is the next step.

 While I didn’t realise it at the time, each change in my direction was a career stepping-stone and each has helped me to build knowledge and skills and shape my views on an inspirational industry.
 Let’s face it – our industry has purpose in feeding and clothing the world.
 I look forward to new learnings, new business relationships and I hope I have the opportunity to work and engage with you along the way.

 I grew up in the beautiful Bylong Valley in NSW on a cattle and horse stud.
 In it's heyday, the property ran a breeding herd of 750 cows plus up to 1000 head of trading cattle and sold 60 to 70 bulls each year at an annual on-property production sale.
-It was a uniquely discrete parcel of land, circled by timbered ranges as though forming the fertile crater of an ancient volcano.
-At the time, it not an easy place to access with one dirt road leading in and out of the valley.
+At the time, it was an isolated place to live due to access with one dirt road leading in and out of the valley.

 My father managed the property for over 20 years.
 For most of that time it was a thriving business with its own small community of 8 families and 2 or 3 Jackaroos who arrived annually to complete a year of farm experience.
 There was always action and jobs to be completed.
 We helped with the mustering, show and sale preparation, moving irrigation pipes, feeding stock and loading hay.
 I saw first-hand the importance of being able to communicate with a range of people and how that particular skill can make life easier (or harder) in buinsess.
 I am grateful for that solid and stable start.